 The plans see four existing buildings (Doncaster Central Library, Doncaster Archives in Balby, Doncaster Museum and Art Gallery, and the Library Services for Schools at Top Road, Barnby Dun) consolidated into one dynamic central hub that will inspire creativity, informal learning, and innovation.
 Doncaster Archives and the Library Services for Schools will feature in the existing museum on Chequer Road.

 It will be a cultural and learning centre everyone can enjoy, experience and use.

 This modern new build will retain and sympathetically restore the core central frontage of the former Hall Cross Girls School building.
 It will be encased in a glass façade to showcase an iconic part of Doncaster’s architectural heritage.

 The images show a modern, light, airy building set over four floors.

-The new space will help support the local and creative economy, by providing opportunities for young people, entrepreneurs, businesses and residents to develop skills that help build a successful career.
+The new space will help support the local and creative economy, by providing opportunities for young people, creatives, and small business owners to develop skills that help build a successful career.

 The striking building will have the space and facilities to display exhibits which have been locked away from public view for years, including the famous Danum Shield and the Royal Borough Charters.

 Other features include an exciting new rail heritage centre showcasing memorabilia from The Doncaster Grammar School Railway Collection and the possibility to display two locomotive engines built in Doncaster.